wrp/smtx/README.rst

 Compatibility
 =============

-The `sttm` Terminal Types
+The `smtx` Terminal Types
 ------------------------
-sttm comes with a terminfo description file called sttm.ti.
-This file describes all of the features supported by sttm.
+smtx comes with a terminfo description file called smtx.ti.
+This file describes all of the features supported by smtx.

 If you want to install this terminal type, use the `tic` compiler that comes with ncurses::

-    tic -s -x sttm.ti
+    tic -s -x smtx.ti

 or simply::